PetitPois101/tower-defence/README.md

 Enjoy defending your territory!

+## Play the Game

+You can play the game live here: https://petitpois101.github.io/tower-defence/

 ## Local Debug Menu (Development Only)

 - The debug menu is available only in local development via a separate script `debug-local.js`.